rtmdrr/rtmdrr.github.io/_pages/cv.md

 Activities
 ======
+* Co-organizer of the NLP4Science Workshop at EMNLP2024.
+* Co-organizer of Data-centric Machine Learning Research (DMLR) Workshop at ICML2024.
 * Organizer and Chair of the Statistical Challenges in Model-based Data Science Session at CFE-CMStatistics 2023.
-* Co-Organizer of Evaluation & Comparison of NLP Systems (Eval4NLP) Workshop at AACL2023.
+* Co-organizer of Evaluation & Comparison of NLP Systems (Eval4NLP) Workshop at AACL2023.
 * Panelist at the SustaiNLP Workshop at ACL2023.
-* Co-Organizer of Data-centric Machine Learning Research (DMLR) Workshop at ICML2023.
+* Co-organizer of Data-centric Machine Learning Research (DMLR) Workshop at ICML2023.
 * Founder and operator of the NLP Rolling Statistics Clinic: <a href = "https://nlpstatclinic.github.io/">https://cogcomp.seas.upenn.edu/</a>
 * Keynote speaker at the Machine Learning Evaluation Standard Workshop at ICLR2022.
 * E-visiting scholar at the Erasmus Mundus European Masters Program in Language and Communication Technologies (LCT) Consortium 2021.